ryancdickson/crp-staging/content/index.md

 **Beginning** **June 15, 2026**, the Chrome Root Program will phase-out PKI hierarchies found in violation of the below requirements.
 In these cases, the phase-out date will be set to 90 calendar days following the violation’s detection.

 1. All corresponding unexpired and unrevoked subordinate CA certificates operated beneath an existing root included in the Chrome Root Store MUST:
-    -  when disclosed to the CCADB…
-        -  **before June 15, 2026**, include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
+    -  if disclosed to the CCADB **before June 15, 2026**: include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
-        -  **on or after June 15, 2026**, include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
+    -  if when disclosed to the CCADB **on or after June 15, 2026**: include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
     -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
-2. All corresponding unexpired and unrevoked subscriber certificates issued on or after **June 15, 2026**, MUST include:
+2. All corresponding subscriber certificates issued on or after **June 15, 2026**, MUST include:
      -  the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
      -  the certificatePolicies extension and only assert the appropriate [CA/Browser Forum Reserved Certificate Policy Identifiers](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#7161-reserved-certificate-policy-identifiers).